 Intersection (and maybe the flow into the second part) -

 The dream of post-modernism became almost manically real after 1989, when the world seemed to be an oyster for, well, the world.
 Of course it wasn’t meant to last.
 Only the Maxim Billers and Claudius Seidls, the Tempo, I-D, Face, Q and Wired writers and magazines got fat and wealthy, if they lived according to the rentier capitalism required to do so.
 The Y2K-scare was the first and almost innocent marker.
 Admittedly I had worked with telco-techies who were convinced that it wouldn’t be possible to have the additional digit programmed in time.
 For our Brighton-flat, I bought some 20 5-liter boxes of water in December 99.
 And felt like a prepper.
 Well and ok: we somehow got away.
-A couple of months later during the Hanover CeBIT fair one of those techies told me that it’s to do with the new millenium and possible “change-markers” would be introduced at that beginning.
-And that was 2001 and not 2000.
-I looked at him in estrangement and thought what kind of a weirdo he was.
+A couple of months later, during the Hanover CeBIT fair (I helped to introduce the world's first Bluetooth chip for Cambridge Silicon Radio) one of those techies told me that the new millenium has started only now - not in 2000.
+And possible “change-markers” would be show that beginning.
+I looked at him bewildered and in estrangement and thought what kind of a weirdo that was...